eastone1993/IXL-Temp-AutoHotkeys/README.md

 # IXL-Temp-AutoHotkeys
-This is the updated version of AutoHotkeys for all assistants
+This is the updated version of AutoHotkeys for all assistants.